 A woman working at Sapienza University in Rome, however, made headlines after asking for paid leave because her dog needed surgery.

 She said her dog is her family, and she needed to be there when a family member needs her.
-Apparently, she wasn’t given the paid leave just like that.
+She wasn’t given the paid leave just like that.
 But after quite an argument, she finally convinced her employer to change the leave to a paid one.
 Of course, she had help from the Italian animal advocacy group.

 Does paid leave to care for sick pets happen in other places?

 A Scottish company named BrewDog now allows a paid leave of one week for every employee who adopts a puppy.
 Isn’t that great?
-Other than that, several American companies now offer bereavement days off if one of the employ’s pet dies.
+Other than that, several American companies now offer bereavement days off if one of the employees’ pet dies.

-Considering this, integration of this paid leave system for your sick dog everywhere might now be far away.
+Considering this, the integration of this paid leave system for your sick dog everywhere might now be far away.
 Let’s hope for the best.

 Which American companies offer paid leave to care for sick pets?